 This cache is by default set to soft, meaning that the datastore query compilation is cached using soft references.
 This is set using the persistence property datanucleus.cache.queryCompilationDatastore.type.
-You can also set it to strong meaning that strong references are used, or weak meaning that weak references are used, or finally to none meaning that there is no caching of datastore-specific query compilation information
+You can also set it to strong meaning that strong references are used, or weak meaning that weak references are used.